My Continuing Journey with the Feldenkrais Method

 Improved balance is achieved when the center of body mass is clearly organized over the base of support.

 MC: being balanced is extremely advantageous to movement of any kind and, of course, to cello playing!
-I’ve always tried to teach students to find the center of gravity in themselves and to let it be as low releases as possible as the foundation of good playing.
-They work on it standing, sitting, with the cello, bowing, shifting, etc. Those who practice and teach martial arts are always focused on this.
+I’ve always tried to teach students to find the center of gravity in themselves and to let it be as low as possible as the physical foundation of good playing.
+They work on this while standing, sitting (without and with the cello), bowing, shifting, etc. Those who practice and teach martial arts are always focused on this.
 Paul Katz, in his introduction to Victor Sazer’s New Directions in Cello Playing, states: “It is far better for cellists to learn from the martial arts which focus on balancing the body, loosening joints, relaxing muscles, using body weight rather than flexed muscles for strength and breathing in ways that promote balance and ease.
 Motion functions naturally when unimpaired and brings agility, vibrancy and power (explosive if needed) to any activity.”

 Breath Is Free in Activity